Noah Musingku: Kingship

 Musingku stayed in the small Me'ekamui-controlled "no go zone" before returning to Tonu, his home village, in 2004.
 Declaring Tonu the Kingdom of Papaala, he rechristened himself King David Peii II, and established a 500-man militia named the "Me'ekamui Defense Force".
 Musingku continued his scams, which took the form of banks.
 He allied with Me'ekamui, which he had convinced Ona to restructure as a kingdom.
 After Ona died in 2005, Musingku proclaimed himself the king of Papaala and Me'ekamui.
 His unrecognized micronation, a small compound, remains.
 Other Me'ekamui factions do not recognize his authority.

-Musingku's ideology is radically nationalistic and heavily influenced by the prosperity gospel and Pentecostal Christianity; with Guardian reporter Sean Williams commenting that his style of speech bore many similarities to that of televangelists.
+Musingku's ideology is radically nationalistic and heavily influenced by the prosperity gospel and Pentecostal Christianity, with reporter Sean Williams commenting that his style of speech bore many similarities to that of televangelists.
 Musingku rejects any collaboration with the Papua New Guinean government as supposedly degrading to the people of Bougainville, and is hostile to western cultural influence for similar reasons.
 He justifies his status as King by arguing that kingship is the most universal form of leadership; allowing religious differences to be papered over.

 After the 2019 Bougainville independence referendum, the ABG expressed an interest in integrating remaining holdouts to its authority into the independence process.
 The only two significant such holdouts were Musingku and Damien Koike of Konnou.
 Koike subsequently agreed to co-operate with the ABG, leaving Musingku as the last remaining Me'ekamui holdout.
-As the independence process stalled in the following years, many ABG leaders became concerned that Musingku would take advantage of delays to foment an insurrection; James Tanis expressing to The Guardian that Musingku's anti-western ideology could see him try and forge connections with Iran.
+As the independence process stalled in the following years, many ABG leaders became concerned that Musingku would take advantage of delays to foment an insurrection; James Tanis expressing to Williams that Musingku's anti-western ideology could see him try and forge connections with Iran.